cortexrd/Knack-Toolkit-Library/README.md

 # Advanced Features

-These features are considered \"advanced\" in the sense that they are not trivial and require some additional setup.
+These features are considered \"advanced\" in the sense that they require additional setup.
 Also, some of them can provide communication between various parts of your App, thus leveraging quite powerful administration features.

 Here\'s the list: